luseleafpaper/delivery_monitor/README.md

 # delivery-monitor
-show deferral and send periods for each IP
+show deferral and send periods + open rate  3 in 1 for one given IP.